Fièra Bakuchiol Firming Eye Cream

 Liquiritin is one of the flavone compounds found in licorice.
 It has been found to help lighten skin by preventing tyrosinase from reacting with tyrosine.
 When the two react, protein is converted to melanin.
 Melanin is the substance in your body that gives your features pigmentation.

-Learn more about Glycyrrhiza Glabra Root ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Glycyrrhiza Glabra Root ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.